-The Trust has sponsored the Young Handlers' Competitions - Pigs and Sheep, at the Suffolk Agricultural Association's shows for the past twenty four years.
+The Trust has sponsored the Young Handlers' Competitions - Pigs and Sheep, at the Suffolk Agricultural Association's shows for the past twenty six years.

-A total of 57 students received grants from the Trust in 2016/17.
-Thirty one were students of agriculture and related subjects, five were undertaking veterinary courses, seven farriery apprenticeships, and one student of agricultural engineering.
+A total of 47 students received grants from the Trust in 2018/19.
+Thirty eight were students of agriculture and related subjects, five were undertaking veterinary courses, and four farriery apprenticeships.

-Under the category of Farming Education, eleven grants were awarded, including those to the Suffolk and the Norfolk Federations of Young Farmers' Clubs, the Royal Agricultural University's Farm Management Development Programme, and the IAgSA Farm Office Handbook update.
+Under the category of Farming Education, sixteen grants were awarded, including those to the Suffolk and the Norfolk Federations of Young Farmers' Clubs, the Royal Agricultural University's Farm Management Development Programme, and the IAgSA National Conference

 Much emphasis is placed on teaching children and young people about farming and food production, the Trust sponsoring a wide range of activities.
-These include the Suffolk Agricultural Association's Schools' Farm and Country Fair, and Food and Farming Student Day, the Royal Norfolk Agricultural Association's Spring Fling, the Norfolk Schools' Food and Farming Challenge, the Essex Agricultural Society's Schools' Farm Day, and the East Essex Food and Farming Group's Schools' day.
-Also the Holt and District Farmers' Club's Sixth Form Student Day, and the East of England Agricultural Society's education programme.
+These include the Suffolk Agricultural Association's Schools' Farm and Country Fair, and Food and Farming Student Day, the Royal Norfolk Agricultural Association's Spring Fling, the Essex Agricultural Society's Schools' Farm Day, and the Gressenhall Open Farm Sunday.
+Also the Country Trust, and the East of England Agricultural Society's education programme.

-Six research projects are currently receiving funding, two at the University of Hertford on diseases of oilseed rape, one at Harper Adams University on ventilation systems for pig buildings, the ADAS spring oat project, the Vegetable Consultancy Services' trials to control diseases in onions, and the Stowmarket Wheat Yield project.
+Eleven research projects are currently receiving funding, including two at the University of Hertford on diseases of oilseed rape, one at Rothamsted on fungicide resistance, the ADAS spring oat project, and the Stowmarket wheat yield project

 Veterinary student news

 The Trust supports veterinary students with the aim of encouraging them to take up careers in the farming industry.